sblahut/automation/README.md

 <b>Synopsis</b>

-This is automated testing done through selenium and python.
+Selenium Projects: This is automated testing done through selenium and python.
 The project is divided by folders for each sub-project.
 Within each folder contains a chromedriver.exe for headless browsing and individual test cases.

-Installation
+Machine Learning / AI Projects: These are various projects in different aspects of machine learning and artificial intelligence.

+<b>Installation</b>

 Each script has individual variables that can be interchanged to alter users or domains.